Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDateTime-setTimeSpec-f.rst

     :status: todo
     :pysig: 41145246d08568577980f08c1fee338e
     :realsig: (Qt::TimeSpec)
-    :digest: 90ec411499e20b5c26970035e783a289
+    :digest: 5c6c2d41cd58655e3c4bf0b909a1658f

+Use :sip:ref:`~PyQt6.QtCore.QDateTime.setTimeZone` instead

 Sets the time specification used in this datetime to *spec*.
-The datetime will refer to a different point in time.
+The datetime may refer to a different point in time.

 If *spec* is :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.OffsetFromUTC` then the :sip:ref:`~PyQt6.QtCore.QDateTime.timeSpec` will be set to :sip:ref:`~PyQt6.QtCore.Qt.TimeSpec.UTC`, i.e. an effective offset of 0.